Skip to content

 VS Code and conda environments

-To ensure VS Code uses for example R and Python installations in conda environments, you can make a file .vscode/settings.json in the project folder and write for example:
+To ensure VS Code uses for example R and Python installations in conda environments, you can make a file .vscode/settings.json in the current project folder and write for example:

 {